 The site was raided by the Vikings in the 9th and 10th centuries, and later developed as an important Anglo-Norman fortification, with a probable Motte located on the site.
 An Augustinian Priory was founded at the site in the 12th century, later to be dissolved in c.
 1552.
 A 16th century gun battery and 19th century church is also extant at the site.
 This church, built in 1844, replaced the medieval church, which remained at that time.
 The Pattern (Saint’s feast day) of St. Kieran is still celebrated each year on the 5th March at Kieran’s well, Kieran’s Bush (rag tree) and the 19thcentury/medieval graveyard.

-In August 2017 the Irish Heritage School (under the auspices of the Irish Archaeology Field School) partnered with Prof. Bodhi Michael Rogers of Ithaca University to undertake 3D scanning, or digital conservation, of the standing remains.
+In August 2017 the Irish Heritage School (under the auspices of the Irish Archaeology Field School) partnered with Prof. Michael ‘Bodhi’ Rogers of University of Colorado, Denver to undertake 3D scanning, or digital conservation, of the standing remains.
 This data will be an important monitoring and conservation tool for the site.
 The results of this survey, and a detailed historical summary of the site have been published by the IAFS in Offaly Heritage.